Have new recipes emailed to you.

 Looking for more pasta recipes?
 Check out some of my favorites!

-Transfer to pasta bowl and top with grated Parmesan cheese
+Transfer to pasta bowl and serve with more grated Parmesan cheese and red pepper flakes.

 Anita Wilson